jeongmin-woo/IPF_BAL_paper/README.md

 # IPF_BAL_paper

-This repository provides R scripts and other workflows for processing and visualizing scRNA-Seq data using Seurat and other custom analysis functions used in IPF BAL paper
+This repository provides R scripts and other workflows for processing and visualizing scRNA-Seq and Xenium IPF data using Seurat and other custom analysis functions used in IPF BAL paper